AI4Agriculture/PyKGML_development/README.md

 # Acknowledgement
 Funding sources for this research includes:
 1. This research is part of [AI-LEAF: AI Institute for Land, Economy, Agriculture & Forestry](https://cse.umn.edu/aileaf) and is supported by USDA National Institute of Food and Agriculture (NIFA) and the National Science Foundation (NSF) National AI Research Institutes Competitive Award No. 2023-67021-39829.
+2. National Science Foundation: Information and Intelligent Systems (award No. 2313174).
-2. The Forever Green Initiative of the University of Minnesota, using funds from the State of Minnesota Clean Water Fund provided by the Minnesota Department of Agriculture.
+3. The Forever Green Initiative of the University of Minnesota, using funds from the State of Minnesota Clean Water Fund provided by the Minnesota Department of Agriculture.
-3. National Science Foundation: Signal in the Soil program (award No. 2034385).
+4. National Science Foundation: Signal in the Soil program (award No. 2034385).

 # Contact
 Please contact the corresponding author Dr. Licheng Liu (lichengl@umn.edu) to provide your feedback.